mattheww/gomill/gomill_docs/mcts_tuner.rst

 To do this, set the :setting:`max_depth` setting to a value greater than 1.
 At each generation of the tree, the parameter space will be subdivided FIXME.

+The mechanism for choosing a candidate is essentially the same as in :term:`UCB`, repeated at each level of the tree:

+- :math:`g_c` is now the number of games the child has played

+- :math:`w_c` is now the number of games the child has won

+- :math:`g_p` is now the number of games the parent has played

 .. todo:: finish this.
 Say each parameter is treated the same, and each is split in each generation.
 Say the split is the same at each dimension.
 Say